mozilla/dennis/README.rst

 :Donate:        `gittip <https://www.gittip.com/on/github/willkg/>`_

-Why is it called dennis?
+Why is it called Dennis?
 ========================

 This is how I name my software projects.